peterzhen/RubySequel/README.md

 ## Demo

 A demo database has been included in the RubySequel's root to showcase the general functionality.

+To try out RubySequel:
+* Clone or download the zip from the github repo
+* Run a bundle install in the directory (This requires Ruby)
+* Open pry into the console by simple typing in `pry`
-RubeSequel's methods and associations can be seen by loading `demo.rb` in pry.
-First, do a bundle install in the directory.
-Then the demo can be loaded by entering `load './demo.rb'` into the pry console.
+* Then the demo can be loaded by entering `load './demo.rb'` into the pry console.

 To test the methods or associations, simply use one of the listed methods or associations.

-For example, if you wanted to find get all from the `pokemons` table, in `SQL` you would write:
+For example, if you wanted to find get all rows from the `pokemons` table, in `SQL` you would write:

 ```
 SELECT